 object, adds the points to it and finally inserts the CloudPrepare

-“In principle, you can also insert the vector with the points directly in
+“You could also insert the vector with the points directly in

 Fade_2D